 Like this one:

-Next let’s take a moment to admire how this striking pattern arises, and why it’s always restricted to female cats!
+Next let’s take a moment to admire how this striking pattern happens, and why it’s always restricted to female cats!

 Black Tortoiseshell Cat Genetics

-All of the possible colors and patterns in cats’ coast are created by just two pigments: eumelanin, which is black, and pheomelanin, which is red.
+All of the possible colors and patterns in cats’ coats are created by just two pigments: eumelanin, which is black, and pheomelanin, which is red.